Saturday, August 2, 2014

-Like I said above, the spider aliens' presence here is a boon!
+Like I said above, the spider aliens' presence here is an annoyance.
 They were massively overused in Valiant comics, and they're always so easily killable that their threat never holds any kind of weight (especially since the Valiant heroes they've made enemies of are basically gods who've sworn to kill them all, and are always unstoppable).
 What makes their inclusion even more pointless is that at the same time as these issues were published, they were already the main foes in a big storyline in XO Man-O-War, and I think Solar too.
 Spider alien overload!

 Stronghold and Livewire are once again shafted.
 They get no character to them, and have no character development.
 As for guest stars Gilad (Eternal Warrior), Turok (Dinosaur Hunter), and Aric Dacia (XO Man-O-War), they're totally one-note.
 They don't even have all that much dialogue!
 Geoff is also one-note, as is Lt.
-Thomas Morgan, the Youngblood equivalent for the Valiant universe.
+Thomas Morgan, who I like to call the Youngblood equivalent for the Valiant universe.
 What does that mean?
 Well in the various Image Comics series', super'hero' group Youngblood is repeatedly name-dropped to try and force the connection that these comics are in a shared universe.
 The same is true in a way with Morgan, as this one random guy repeatedly appears in various Valiant titles solely to force said connection.

 This story is also hampered by pointless narration It's also repetitive, too.
 In #6, Morgan narrates about Eddie and Amanda's powers, and he does so again in #7, with very similar wording.
 This'd be ok if this was just plain narration, but it's in the form of a police report, so anyone reading will think Lt.
 Thomas Morgan is having early onset dementia!
 As for why its pointless, that's because-Why the hell is Morgan writing a police report about his battle alongside time-travelers and superheroes against spider aliens?!
 At the end, he says that he 'doesn't know why I wrote this report.
 I have to destroy it, or risk losing my badge', and that's it.
 No explanation that he wrote it for catharsis or something (which still wouldn't be a very good excuse), or anything.